Carnivore Diet Macros, Food Lists & Meal Plans

 Also, it should be noted that recipes may include some limited plant-based foods, such as mushrooms or herbs for flavoring.
 However, these will only contribute minimal carbohydrates to your meal plan.

-Macros on the Carnivore Diet
+Tracking Macros on a Carnivore Diet

 Carbohydrates on the carnivore diet come primarily from dairy.
 Dairy foods contain lactose, a form of sugar.
 So, you are advised to seek out dairy products with as little lactose as possible, such as heavy cream, butter, and hard cheeses.
 Keeping your carb intake lower helps to get and keep your body in a state of ketosis, where your body uses fat for fuel instead of glucose (sugar).